 \section{Introduction}

 Quantum networks allow connected nodes to perform tasks such as multi-user quantum cryptography~\cite{Gisin2002,Pirandola2020}, distributed quantum computation~\cite{barz2012demonstration,fitzsimons2017private}, and distributed quantum sensing~\cite{gottesman2012telescope,Komar2014clocks,baumgratz2016quantum,Liu2021,nichol2022clocks}.
-The increased connectivity and sharing of resources over networks will likely prompt privacy-enabled protocols to protect sensitive information.
-A well known example of a private computing protocol is blind quantum computing, which allows clients to access remote quantum processors without revealing the computational algorithm to the servers~\cite{Broadbent2009,barz2012demonstration,fitzsimons2017private}.
-Another established application is anonymous quantum communication, where users share cryptographic keys within a quantum network without revealing the identities of the keyholders to an eavesdropper, or other users within the network~\cite{hahn2020anonymous,thalacker2021anonymous,huang2022experimental,Grasselli2022,de2023anonymous,Webb24}.
-Similar ideas from quantum cryptography can be incorporated into remote sensing tasks operating over quantum networks to provide both security and privacy features~\cite{eldredge2018optimal,Huang2019,Shettell2022cryptographicMetrology,Kasai2023}.
+The added connectivity and sharing of network resources may require privacy-enabled protocols that allow remote nodes to contribute to a task without learning privileged information.
+A well-known example of a private computing protocol is blind quantum computing, which allows clients to access remote quantum processors without revealing the computational algorithm to the servers~\cite{Broadbent2009,barz2012demonstration,fitzsimons2017private}.
+Another established application is anonymous quantum communication, in which users share cryptographic keys within a quantum network without revealing the identities of keyholders to an eavesdropper or other users within the network~\cite{hahn2020anonymous,thalacker2021anonymous,huang2022experimental,Grasselli2022,de2023anonymous,Webb24}.
+Similar ideas from quantum cryptography can be incorporated into remote sensing tasks operating on quantum networks to provide security and privacy features~\cite{eldredge2018optimal,Huang2019,Shettell2022cryptographicMetrology,Kasai2023}.